Is a Correction Looming Ahead for Unity Software Inc. (U)

-Unity Software Inc. (NYSE:U) went down by -6.43% from its latest closing price compared to the recent 1-year high of $210.00.
-The company’s stock price has collected -9.61% of loss in the last five trading sessions.
-Press Release reported on 12/29/21 that Apeiron Capital Investment Corp.
-Announces the Separate Trading of its Class A Common Stock and Warrants, Commencing December 30, 2021
+Unity Software Inc. (NYSE:U) went up by 4.67% from its latest closing price compared to the recent 1-year high of $210.00.
+The company’s stock price has collected -9.12% of loss in the last five trading sessions.
+Press Release reported on 01/06/22 that Unity Announces Fourth Quarter and Fiscal Year 2021 Financial Results Webcast

 Is It Worth Investing in Unity Software Inc. (NYSE :U) Right Now?